mannievilla/mannievilla/README.md

 ## About Me

 Hello, data enthusiasts and fellow beach lovers!
-I'm [Your Name], a passionate data scientist who finds inspiration in the soothing embrace of the beach.
+I'm Emanuel Villa, a passionate data scientist who finds inspiration in the soothing embrace of the beach.
 There's nothing quite like a long walk on the shoreline to clear the mind and spark new ideas.

 ## 🏖️ My Happy Place